Charles Grier Sellers: Early life and education

 Sellers was born in Charlotte, North Carolina, on September 9, 1923.
 His mother, Cora Irene (Templeton), worked for a church society; his father, Charles Grier Sellers, was an executive at Standard Oil and was descended from a family of "two-mule farmers".
 Sellers was an avid birder; in 1937, at age 14 he co-founded the Mecklenburg Audubon Club with Elizabeth Clarkson and Beatrice Potter, which later became the Mecklenburg Audubon Society.
-He earned a Bachelor of Arts from Harvard College in 1945, where he lived in Grays Hall during his freshman year.
+He earned a Bachelor of Arts from Harvard College in History and Literature in 1947 (Class of 1945), graduating Magna Cum Laude.
+He lived in Grays Hall during his freshman year.
 His graduation was delayed until 1947 by service in the 85th Infantry Regiment of the 10th Mountain Division (the ski troops) of the United States Army.
 He served in the army from 1943 to 1945 and achieved the rank of staff sergeant.
 He was awarded his Doctor of Philosophy from the University of North Carolina at Chapel Hill in 1950.

 Career

 Sellers first worked as assistant professor in the history department of the University of Maryland from 1950 to 1951.
 He then taught at Princeton University for eight years.
 In 1958, he moved to the University of California, Berkeley, where he was promoted to associate and then full professor.
+He taught there from 1958 to 1990.
 He was honored as a fellow by the Center for Advanced Study in the Behavioral Sciences at Stanford University in 1960 and 1961.
 He won a Guggenheim Fellowship in 1963.
 One year later, he was a visiting professor at El Colegio de Mexico.
 In 1967 he won the Bancroft Prize in American History for Volume II of his biography of President James K. Polk, titled James K. Polk: Continentalist, 1843–1846.
 He later served as the Harold Vyvyan Harmsworth Professor of American History at Oxford University during the 1970–71 academic year.

 Sellers was a member of the Southern Historical Association, the Organization of American Historians (OAH), and the American Historical Association (AHA).

 Sellers was arrested in the Jackson, Mississippi airport on July 21, 1961, as a part of the Freedom Rides.
 He was later profiled in the nonfiction book Breach of Peace for his role in the event.